 Mission Domain 4

-Mission Domain 4 ranges from Earth orbit to lunar orbit.
-By definition, it encompasses three zones; 1) cislunar space, 2) the lunar environs, and 3) all other regions of the lunar orbit to include the Earth-Luna lagrange points.
+Mission Domain 4 (MD4) ranges from Earth orbit to lunar orbit.
+By definition, it encompasses three zones; 1) cislunar space, 2) the lunar environs, and 3) all other regions of the lunar orbit to include the Earth-Lunar Lagrange points.
 It is expected that a permanent presence on the Moon requires an extensive infrastructure for MD4.

 There are multiple scenarios for orbit transfer from Earth environs to the lunar orbital space.
 These options are mentioned here because they require consideration from a time dissemination standpoint of mission planning.
 It is anticipated that each type of transfer will be used for their unique features.
 This is also likely in interplanetary space.